omnilaboratory/obd/README.md

 * List all the breach remedy transactions in a channel.
 * Surveil the broadcasting commitment transactions and revockable delivery transactions.
 * Execute penelty.

-# Comming Features

 * HTL contracts, supported by HED, BR, RD, HT, HTRD transactions.
 * Multiple channel management for one OBD, scaling out in performance.
-* Payment across multiple channels.
+* Multi hop payment across multiple channels using HTLC.

+# Comming Features

+* Invoice system.
-* OBD communication.
+* Network modeul for OBD communication.
 * Light client implementation.
 * Balance and transaction history.
 * to be updated, pursuant to the development of OmniBOLT specification.